mannekeenpis/100-days-of-python/README.md

 I'll be using this repo as a way for myself to access them as, if and when I need them.

 100 projects in 100 days.
-All the personal projects for Great professor and great course, really recommend it.
+All the personal projects for Great professor and great course, really recommend it. <br>
 [100 Days of Code - The Complete Python Pro Bootcamp for 2021](https://www.udemy.com/course/100-days-of-code).

 ## 👨🏻‍🎓 Beginner